dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/redshift-privatelink.md

     - Acceptance required (optional) &mdash; Will require you to [accept our connection request](https://www.notion.so/Redshift-Interface-PrivateLink-Setup-Guide-dabac5da3f7c4b0b91716b37820f5aeb) after dbt creates the endpoint.
     - Private DNS name (optional) &mdash; This has not been tested and may not be supported.
 Please contact support if you require this field.

-### Granting AWS account access to the VPC
+### Grant AWS account access to the VPC

-On the provisioned VPC endpoint service click the **Allow principals** tab, then the **Allow principals** button to grant access.
-Enter the ARN of the root user in the appropriate prod.
-AWS account and save your changes.
+On the provisioned VPC endpoint service, click the **Allow principals** tab.
+Click **Allow principals** to grant access.
+Enter the ARN of the root user in the appropriate production AWS account and save your changes.

 | Type | Principal |
 | --- | --- |